Karrueche Tran Twerks Wildly On A Car & Eats Churros In A Bikini

 Karrueche Tran knows how to have fun.
-The Claws actress and model has as much personality as she does beauty, with followers of the star’s Instagram stories likely having noticed her recent activity.
-Recent days saw Karrueche’s stories filled with a whirlwind of activity, although all the snippets seemed to tick boxes for this 31-year-old’s fun-loving side.
+The Claws actress and model has as much personality as she does beauty.
+Followers of the star’s Instagram Stories have likely noticed her recent activity.
+Recent days saw Karrueche’s Stories filled with a whirlwind of activity, although all the snippets seemed to show this 31-year-old’s fun-loving side.

-Karrueche’s stories started out as a group setting.
+Karrueche’s Stories started out as a group setting.
 The squad included a mixture of males and females, with loud music playing and everyone seeming to have a good time.
-The star and her friends were seen jamming out to the beats, with Karruche and others hopping onto a vehicle and engaging in a little twerking.
+The star and her friends were seen jamming out to the beats as Karrueche and others hopped onto a vehicle and engaged in a little twerking.
 Busting out moves will consume energy, though.
-Following the vehicle-centric video, Karruche posted another story showing just how much of an appetite she has.
-The star was seen looking super-fit in a tiny cream-colored bikini, with the camera also taking in a pink-colored lower.
+Following the vehicle-centric video, Karrueche posted another Story showing just how much of an appetite she has.
+The star was seen looking super-fit in a tiny cream-colored bikini, with the camera also taking in pink-colored bottoms.
 This part of the footage wasn’t dedicated to swimwear, though.
 It even came accompanied by some text.

-“@KARRUECHE #CHURROSCHALLENGE”
+“@KARRUECHE #CHURROSCHALLENGE.”

-Karruche was seen gazing at a tasty-looking churro in front of her before chowing down on it with full vigor.
+Karrueche was seen gazing at a tasty-looking churro in front of her before chowing down on it with full vigor.

 Fans of Claws will know that Karrueche comes with a gym-honed body.
 The star may update her social media with sugary treats, but the rock-hard physique would suggest that they aren’t consumed too often.